raphaelsc/blockv/README.md

 ##Playing with network-based block device
-At this section, you will learn how to export a file system to the outside world.
+At this section, you will learn how to export a file system to the outside world and import it from another machine.

 #### Server side